Androidacy/WebviewManager-Module/README.md

-# Webview Manager
+# Webview manager
-### The premier systemless solution for changing default browser and WebView.
+### The ultimate systemless solution for changing default browser and WebView

+**Do not directly download this repo.** Download from our website or FoxMMM only.

 ## Support

 [![Telegram Group](https://img.shields.io/endpoint?color=neon&style=flat&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fandroidacy_discussions)](https://telegram.dog/androidacy_discussions)